cyberphone/doc/payments/dual-mode-open-banking-versus-apple-pay.md

+## Background
+Current Open Banking APIs do not specify a matching "Wallet", they rather leave this part to market to figure out.
+*This is the sole motivation behind Open Banking/DM*.
+&nbsp;

 ## Dual-mode Open Banking API versus Apple Pay

 The following table shows a few core characteristics.
 There is (of course) much more